hunglequoc2001/poisoning-attack-for-LLMs/README.md

 ## Quick Evaluation

 All RQs can be fast implemented in `src/rqs.ipynb`

+Updated: `src/qwen_result.ipynb` contain statistic result of RQ2 and output of Qwen2.5-Coder for Spectral Signature.

 Noted that some json read file have a similar file name under `result/` directory, you should rename them before running